AndreaZoccatelli/okgv/README.md

 └── abstract_algebra             → path: "algebra/abstract_algebra"
 ```

 Entries can live at any level.
-Queries on a topic are recursive — include all descendant entries.
+Queries on a topic are recursive, including all descendant entries.

 ## Agent Workflow